-The Eisenhower Road Tunnel in Colorado one of the world's highest, located 3,401 meters (11,158 feet) above sea level, at the highest point on the U.S. interstate highway system.
+Colorado’s Eisenhower road tunnel is one of the world’s highest, located 3,401 meters (11,158 feet) above sea level, at the highest point on the U.S. interstate highway system.

 Length: 2.72 kilometers (1.7 miles)

-Fast fact: Before the tunnel's official opening in 1972, a drunken driver believed he should be the first person to take a vehicle through and was arrested for trespassing.
-Charges were subsequently dropped because the signs prohibiting traffic were considered inadequate.
+Fast fact: Prior to the tunnel’s official opening in 1972, a drunk driver believed he should be the first person to take a vehicle through and was arrested for trespassing.

 6. Spiralen Tunnel (Drammen, Norway)